laurent22/joplin/README.md

 	npm install -g joplin

+If the application does not install due to permission issues, please make sure that your global npm permissions are correct by following the instructions [here](https://docs.npmjs.com/getting-started/fixing-npm-permissions).

 To start it, type `joplin`.

 For usage information, please refer to the full [Joplin Terminal Application Documentation](http://joplin.cozic.net/terminal).